European roller: Description

 The European roller is a stocky bird, the size of a Eurasian jay at 29–32 cm in length with a 52–58 cm wingspan.
 It is mainly blue with an orange-brown back.

-This species is striking in its strong direct flight, with the brilliant blue contrasting with black flight feathers.
+The European roller is striking in its strong direct flight, with the brilliant blue contrasting with black flight feathers.
 Sexes are similar, but the juvenile is a drabber version of the adult.

 The display of this bird is like that of a lapwing, with the twists and turns that give this species its English name.

 The call is a harsh crow-like sound.
 It gives a raucous series of calls when nervous.

 Distribution and habitat

 The European roller is a bird of warmer regions.
 The nominate subspecies breeds in northern Africa from Morocco to Tunisia, in southern and east-central Europe, and eastwards through northwestern Iran to southwestern Siberia.
 The subspecies C. g. semenowi breeds from Iraq and southern Iran east through Kashmir and southern Kazakhstan to Xinjiang.
 The European range was formerly more extensive, but there has been a long-term decline in the north and west, with extinction as a nesting bird in Sweden and Germany.
 The European roller is a long-distance migrant, wintering in Africa south of the Sahara in two distinct regions, from Senegal east to Cameroon and from Ethiopia west (with observations in the Degua Tembien mountains) to Congo and south to South Africa.
 Some populations migrate to Africa through India.
 A collision with an aircraft over the Arabian Sea has been recorded.

 It is a bird of warm, dry, open country with scattered trees, preferring lowlands, but occurs up to 1000 m in Europe and 2000 m in Morocco.
 Oak and pine woodlands with open areas are prime breeding habitat, but farms, orchards and similar areas with mixed vegetation are also used.
 In Africa, a similarly wide range of dry, open land with trees is used.
 It winters primarily in dry, wooded savanna and bushy plains, where it typically nests in tree holes.